Take control of your finances. Get up to $1,100 in SAVINGS.* Book your call today.

 When you build a side hustle, begin at the end

-It may seem counterintuitive, but the best way to build your side hustle is to start with your goal(s) and work backwards.
-Understand why you’re doing it and what you hope to accomplish.
+It may seem counterintuitive, but the best way to build your side hustle is to start with your goals and work backwards.
+You need to understand why you're doing it and what you hope to accomplish before you spend a dime.

 The 3 types of side hustles

-1. Gig Work: Infrequent, one-time types of events.
-This is the life of many amateur musicians and other performers; a sideline while the day job provides most of the income.
-The payoff is a little extra cash, but often the real goal is to have fun and be creative.
+These are infrequent, one-time types of events.
+This is the life of many amateur musicians and other performers.
+It's usually a sideline while a day job provides most of the income.
+The payoff is a little extra cash, but the real goal here is often to have fun and be creative.

-2. “Franchise” Hustles: This is when you join someone else’s network, such as Uber or Grubhub.
+This happens when you join someone else's network, such as Uber or Grubhub.
 The upside is that someone else sends you business, and you generally can work as much as you wish.
-You’re working for a known entity, so you don’t have to prove your credibility or explain who you are and what you’re doing.
-Franchise hustles are the most popular, because they’re the easiest to start and you’re earning income right away.
-They can be flexible and, within limits, you can choose when and how much you work.
-The catch is you may not generate tons of extra income.
+You're working for a known entity, so you don't have to prove your credibility or explain who you are.

-3. Entrepreneurial Side Hustle: This is true self-employment.
-The good news is, you’re on your own.
-The bad news is, you’re on your own.
-How much you work and earn is up to you, but there’s no safety net.
-Many full-time self-employment gigs have started this way.
-Our advice here is to generally build your entrepreneurial hustle gradually, learn as you grow, be OK with failure, and then launch to true independence when you’re prepared financially.
+This is true self-employment.
+The good news is that you're on your own.
+The bad news is that you're on your own.
+How much you work and earn is entirely up to you, but there is no safety net.
+Many full-time self-employment gigs started this way.
+Our advice is to build this hustle gradually.
+Learn as you grow, be OK with failure, and only launch to true independence when you are financially prepared.

 Be realistic out of the gate

-Don’t quit your day job, at least right away.
-Make sure you know what you want out of the gig or side hustle and start small.
-It’s okay to dream big but let reality, not dreams, drive your initial decisions.
+Don't quit your day job, at least right away.
+Make sure you know what you want out of the gig and start small.
+It's okay to dream big, but let reality, not dreams, drive your initial decisions.

-Gigs and side hustles don’t always pay off right away.
-It may take you a fair amount of time to become known, build a reputation, and get customers.
-Understand how much time it will take to get your side hustle up and running.
-If possible, start small and grow into a bigger business.
-Don’t make big decisions right away, and learn from your mistakes while your side hustle is still small.
+Gigs don't always pay off immediately.
+It may take a fair amount of time to become known, build a reputation, and get customers.
+Understand the time commitment required to get up and running.
+If possible, start small and grow into a bigger business later.
+Avoid making big decisions right away so you can learn from your mistakes while the stakes are still low.

 Funding your side hustle

-Never take on “hustle debt,” unless you can comfortably afford it and don’t expect your side hustle to pay back your initial debt for a long time, if ever.
-This goes double if your side hustle involves paying someone to get your business going, such as a real estate investment course with “practically guaranteed results.”
+Never take on "hustle debt" unless you can comfortably afford it and don't expect the hustle to pay back that initial debt for a long time.
+This goes double if your hustle involves paying someone to get your business going, such as a real estate investment course with "practically guaranteed results."

 Watch your costs carefully.
-Don’t make the mistake of treating an expense as an investment, unless your research shows you have a good chance of building a profitable income stream.
-Make sure you know the amount of time and money it will take to get going and what impact that will have on your overall financial plan.
-Thinking of starting a podcast?
-Instead of starting with the $3,000 mic set-up, try the $100 mic, get up and running, and then progress from there.
+Don't make the mistake of treating an expense as an investment unless your research shows a good chance of building a profitable income stream.
+For example, are you thinking of starting a podcast?
+Instead of starting with the $3,000 mic set-up, try the $100 mic.
+Get up and running first, and then progress from there.

 Don't forget about taxes

-No matter what your goals are for your side hustle, it’s smart to understand how it fits into your overall financial plan.
-Before spending money to build a side hustle, evaluate how it will impact other areas of your financial plan.
+No matter what your goals are, it's smart to understand how this new venture fits into your broader financial picture.
+Before spending money to build a side hustle, evaluate how it impacts other areas of your life.
 Will it take away from other goals?
 Will it mean dipping into your emergency fund?
-Will it affect your ability to deal with any unforeseen financial emergencies?
+Will it affect your ability to deal with unforeseen financial emergencies?

 FAQs